Daddy Cool (band): 1970–1972: Original line-up

 Four of Sons of the Vegetal Mother's members (Duncan, Hannaford, Wilson and Young) formed Daddy Cool in 1970.
 All shared a love of 1950s music and initially played covers of songs from their record collections.
-One of these was "Daddy Cool" (written by Bob Crewe and Frank Slay) performed in 1957 by US Doo-wop band The Rays as the B side to their single "Silhouettes"., however Ross Wilson has stated that the band was named before he had heard the song.
+One of these was "Daddy Cool" (written by Bob Crewe and Frank Slay) performed in 1957 by US doo-wop band the Rays as the B-side to their single "Silhouettes", however Ross Wilson has stated that the band was named before he had heard the song.
 Daddy Cool became a popular live fixture in Melbourne.
 Their early 1971 appearance at the Myponga Festival in South Australia upstaged their parent group, Sons of the Vegetal Mother, which subsequently dissolved.

 One-time child guitar prodigy Robie Porter (formerly known as Rob EG), had recently returned to Australia and established himself as record producer, purchasing a share of Melbourne independent label Sparmac Records.
 He saw the band's performance at a 7 May 1971 gig in Melbourne and immediately signed them to his label.
 Sparmac also released Healing Force's "Golden Miles" and Rick Springfield's "Speak to the Sky".
-The single "Eagle Rock" was released before the end of May and quickly went to number 1 on the Australian charts where it stayed for a record ten weeks.
-The track written by Wilson, produced by Porter, was, ironically, replaced at No. 1 by a novelty version of a song from Daddy Cool's own setlist—the single "Daddy Cool", performed in Chipmunks style by the studio band Drummond.
+The single "Eagle Rock" was released before the end of May and quickly went to number 1 on the Australian charts, where it stayed for a then-record ten weeks.
+The track written by Wilson, produced by Porter, was, ironically, replaced at No. 1 by a novelty version of a song from Daddy Cool's own set list—the single "Daddy Cool", performed in Chipmunks style by the studio band Drummond.
 Drummond (aka Mississippi), which included Graeham Goble (later in Little River Band), had performed it in tribute to Daddy Cool.
-"Eagle Rock" was named the second-best Australian song of all time at the 2001 APRA Awards with the best being "Friday on My Mind" by 1960s group The Easybeats.
+"Eagle Rock" was named the second-best Australian song of all time at the 2001 APRA Awards with the best being "Friday on My Mind" by 1960s group the Easybeats.

 Daddy Cool's debut album, Daddy Who?
 Daddy Cool, sold an unprecedented 60,000 copies within a month of its release in July 1971, and became the first Australian album to sell more than 100,000 copies.
 According to Wilson, the sales required for a gold album in Australia in the early 1970s had been 10,000 copies and was altered to 15,000 and then 20,000.
 The band toured Australia with Spectrum (led by former bandmate Mike Rudd) on the Aquarius Tour.
-Their second single "Come Back Again", also written by Wilson, was released in September 1971 and reached #3.
+Their second single "Come Back Again", also written by Wilson, was released in September 1971 and reached number 3.
 Also in September, Jeremy Kellock (aka Jeremy/Jerry Noone) (saxophone, keyboards (ex-Sons of the Vegetal Mother, Company Caine) joined the touring lineup of the band (he had played sax on Daddy Who?
 Daddy Cool).
 The album, produced by Porter, who also provided piano and steel guitar, was released in the US.
 The band toured there in August 1971 but had little chart or radio success, although their performances were well received.